 Construction zones are a fact of driving.
 In order to maintain our roads in safe working order, we need all that construction.
 Construction zones, however, obviously present risks to drivers and workers alike, which is why there are enhanced rules and restrictions involved.
-If a poorly maintained or executed construction zone – or a negligent driver within a construction zone – leaves you injured in a car accident, seek the experienced legal counsel of a dedicated South Windsor construction zone accident attorney today.
+If a poorly maintained or executed construction zone – or a negligent driver within a construction zone – leaves you injured in a construction zone accident in South Windsor, seek the experienced legal counsel of a dedicated car accident attorney today.

 The National Work Zone Safety Information Clearinghouse shares all of the following statistics related to construction zone accidents in a recent year: